Please select a partnership to see additional information:

 Risks and indicators

-Concerns about possible abuse by one child of another frequently first come to light within a school environment and it is often unclear if the circumstances should be considered under child protection procedures or not.
+Concerns about possible abuse by one child of another frequently first come to light within any environment and it is often unclear if the circumstances should be considered under child protection procedures or not.

 Where further assessment is required prior to deciding the extent and nature of the concerns, the school should:

-- Ensure the parents / guardian of both the victim and the alleged perpetrator(s) are advised and invited to be present when the children are interviewed formally;
+- Ensure the parents / guardian of both the victim and the alleged abusive child are advised and invited to be present when the children are interviewed formally;

 Provide pupils with the opportunity to record or dictate in their own words their version of events;

-- Consider any need to separate the alleged victim and perpetrator in the classroom, in the school and the possible need to send one or both home;
+- Consider any need to separate the alleged victim and abusive child in the classroom, in the school and the possible need to send one or both home; whilst not further victimising the victim of the alleged abuse

-- Not interview either child on their own after the preliminary questioning following disclosure - they should be accompanied by a parent or guardian;
+- Do not interview either child on their own after the preliminary questioning following disclosure - they should be accompanied by a parent or guardian;

 - Keep a written record of pertinent information including date, time, those present and signature - a diagram / photo of the room / playground may be useful, as well as a description of who was present etc;